 As the story continues I take one bite and I say oh my goodness I must make these at home!
 But I must make it easy enough for me to feed my football team (my 4 kids).
 It takes a few pounds of chicken wings to satisfy my kid’s hunger, and of course, I help out with the chore of leaving no leftovers.
 I mean that’s what mom’s do right?
 Mom’s help their little ones with things that are too delicious, oh I mean too difficult for them to do on their own?
 Right?
 Yeah!
 Of Course!

-Anyways to make a long story short I found a way to make these in mass quantities at home, with just a few ingredients.
+Anyways to make a long story short I found a way to make these in big batches at home, with just a few ingredients.
 You can find these ingredients in just about any local grocery store.
-For the Syrup, I used Golden Eagle Syrup which was great because it gave it that slight hit of sweet that I wanted, and also thickened up the sauce and held it together so perfectly.
+For the Syrup, I used Golden Eagle Syrup for that hint of sweetness and also thickened up the sauce which held it together perfectly.

 I hope you enjoy this recipe and come back and share with us what your football team, I mean family thinks about it.

 - 1 Cup of Flour

 - Salt and Pepper

 - 2-3 Tablespoons of Sweet Thai Chili Sauce

 - Preheat a skillet frying pan with vegetable oil.